ansys/pyansys-dev-guide/doc/source/content-writing/rst-files-writers/index.rst

 Content in RST files
 ####################

-reStructuredText, a plaintext markup language, uses simple and intuitive constructs to indicate the structure of a document.
+reStructuredText, a plaintext markup language, uses intuitive plaintext constructs to indicate the structure of a document.
 You use reStructuredText (RST) files to define the hierarchy of your documentation and provide manually authored content.